AydenB/mkdocs/docs/user-guide/Accounts Payable.md

     ![Alt text](../images/AP_BankMaintenance.png)

->Note: The specific names of these bank record fields are designated by the values of the Cost cntr hdr and Account header fields of a company’s G/L options (as described above)
+&gt;Note: The specific names of these bank record fields are designated by the values of the Cost cntr hdr and Account header fields of a company’s G/L options (as described above)

 - **Discount account** field (see below) of the company A/P options.